NuGet/NuGetDocs/NuGetClientTestPlan.md

 *    User is able to control the patch version using DependencyVersion switch
 *    User is able to use WhatIf switch to review the operations that will be performed on PSC commands

-##

 ## Package Restore

-*    User is able to restore packages after a solution (without packages folder) is pulled down from TFS and is able get a project in working state (build)
+*    User is able to restore packages after a solution, withoug packages folder, is pulled down from TFS and is able to get the project to build
-*    User is able to enable package restore on the solution
-*    Package manager shows package restore yellow bar when packages are missing
+*    Package Manager shows package restore yellow bar when packages are missing
-*    Package manager console shows package restore yellow bar
+*    Package Manager Consoles shows package restore yellow bar when packages are missing
-*    With parallel build package restore works fine
+*    Package restore works fine with parallel builds
-*    Package manager downloads packages only when the consent from tools->options->package manager settings is on
+*    Package Manager downloads packages onlu when the consent from tools->options->package manager settings is on (It is on by default)
 *    Package restore for a solution which contains packages that are now deprecated/ unlisted works
-*    Package Restore Consent scenarios
+*    Package Restore Consent Scenarios
-*    Projects under Solution Folder
+*    Projects under Solution folder
 *    Projects in nested folder structure

->

-##

 ## Miscellaneous